 This follows a government review that concluded there are too many tools for practitioners to tackle ASB some of which are too bureaucratic, too costly and do not address underlying problems.
 At the same time, the growing numbers of people who ignore their penalties suggested a persistent minority are still not being deterred from committing ASB.

-Proposals to streamline formal tools
+Streamlining formal tools

-- Criminal Behaviour Orders — issued by the courts after conviction, the order would ban an individual from certain activities or places and require them to address their behaviour for example attending drug treatment programmes.
+- Criminal Behaviour Orders — issued by the courts after conviction, the order will ban an individual from certain activities or places and require them to address their behaviour for example attending drug treatment programmes.
 A breach would see an individual face a maximum five year prison term

 - Crime Prevention Injunctions - designed to nip bad behaviour in the bud before it escalates.
 The injunction would carry a civil burden of proof, making it quicker and easier to obtain than previous tools.
 For adults, breach of the injunction could see you imprisoned or fined.
 For under-18s a breach could be dealt with through curfews, supervision or detention